gargsaar/singlepage_website_ni/_posts/2019-09-04-not-everybody-gets-a-second-chance.markdown

 lang: en
 subtitle: It's difficult when you don't get a second chance, so make the most of first - always
 description: >-
-  It's difficult when you don't get a second chance, so make the most of first - always.
+  It's difficult when you don't get a second chance, so make the most of first - always
 image: >-
   /assets/images/post_images/sorrow.png
 optimized_image: >-